Vaibhav-Khanna001/Credit-Card-Payment-Fraud-Detection-Model/README.md

 ## Workflow

-1. Load and preprocess the dataset
+1. Loaded and preprocessed the dataset
-2. Scale features (`StandardScaler`)
+2. Scaled features (`StandardScaler`)
-3. Handle class imbalance using undersampling
+3. Handled class imbalance using undersampling
-4. Train models (3 supervised + 2 unsupervised)
+4. Trained models (3 supervised + 2 unsupervised)
-5. Evaluate each model using precision, recall, F1, ROC-AUC, and PR-AUC
+5. Evaluated each model using precision, recall, F1, ROC-AUC, and PR-AUC
-6. Visualize performance comparison of all models
+6. Visualized performance comparison of all models

 ---